15 Most Expensive Cars of the World in 2021

 As for the engine, the hybrid powertrain combines a turbocharged 1.6-liter combustion engine with four separate electric motors to send more than 1,000 hp to the eight-speed manual transmission.

-The maximum speed specified by the manufacturer is 217 mph.
+Take a deep breath, Because, the maximum speed specified by the manufacturer is 217 mph.

-In 2021, While most sports cars boast from zero to 60 mph, Mercedes says that its AMG Project One Model is one of the fastest cars of the world that can run from zero to 124 mph in under six seconds with the Race Start function turned on.
+In 2021, While most sports cars boast from zero to 60 mph, Mercedes says that its AMG Project One Model is one of the fastest cars in the world that can run from zero to 124 mph in under six seconds with the Race Start function turned on.

 12. Koenigsegg Jesko